vinomz/intelligent-document-qa-system/README.md

 - **Gemini API** – Provides the underlying language model.
 - **ChromaDB** – Vector database for document embeddings.
 - **FastAPI** – Exposes an API endpoint for querying.
+- **Streamlit** – Frontend web UI for interacting with the assistant.
 - **Docker** – Containerized deployment.

 ## Usage